yoember/yoember.github.io/index.md

 ### Create a new Admin page 'Seeder' and download all models in the same route.

-Create a new page using Ember-CLI in your terminal:
+Create a new page using Ember CLI in your terminal:

 ```
 $ ember g route admin/seeder